 When will my financial aid be paid (loans, scholarships, Bright Futures, Grants)?

 Typically loans are disbursed prior to the drop/add date and scholarships (Bright Futures) and grants are disbursed after the drop/add date.
-Students receiving a financial aid refund are required to sign up for direct deposit.
-Funds will be delivered within 72 hours to the banking account information listed in their ONE.UF account.
+Bright Futures is not disbursed to al students ta once and can be applied to the account any time after the drop/add week ends.

 What did my financial aid pay?